Søknadsfrist innen utgangen av tirsdag, 14.januar, 2020

 Other essential program information

 Program funding: The program will cover all costs related to the program, including program administration; domestic travel and ground transportation; visa travel; book, cultural, mailing and incidental allowances; and housing and subsistence.
-The program partners in the U.S. will arrange and pay for participants’ international and visa travel costs and travel allowances.

 Housing and meal arrangements: Housing will be in shared university dorms on campus with common bathrooms.
 Male participants will be housed on one-floor and female participants on a separate floor.
 Most meals will be provided at campus facilities, though participants may have access to a kitchen to cook some meals on their own.